Home » Grand Circle Tour » Lake Powell Bass Fishing in Beautiful Page, Arizona

 Navigating the Journey: Getting to Lake Powell

-Due to a road collapse, we have to detour from the North Rim of Grand Canyon National Park by heading back to Kanab; using US-89 north to Lake Powell, Page Arizona.
+Because of a road collapse, we have to detour from the North Rim of Grand Canyon National Park by heading back to Kanab; using US-89 north to Lake Powell, Page Arizona.
 We backtracked through Kanab, taking US-89-East to Page.
-The drive time from the North Rim to Lake Powell using this route approximately 4 hours.
+The drive time from the North Rim to Lake Powell using this route takes approximately 4 hours.
 Continuing on US-89 will take you directly into the town of Page.

 Route: North Rim of Grand Canyon to Lake Powell (Page, Arizona)

-- Lake Powell: Follow signs to Lake Powell.
+6. Lake Powell: follow signs to Lake Powell.
 You’ll find various access points, marinas, and recreational areas along the lake’s shoreline.

 The driving distance from the North Rim of the Grand Canyon to Page, Arizona, is approximately 150-160 miles.
 The drive generally takes around 3.5 to 4.5 hours, depending on road conditions, speed, and stops.